accessibilitywars/zaw2/content/guides/how_to_equipment.md

 - `(58 * 21) + 1000 - 550 - 200` = **1369 precision** to hit crit cap (which is 1000 base + 369 from gear)

+### Final note

+Take care when optimizing, as some traits and skills in a build can benefit from “excess” precision.
+In that case, going beyond the crit cap can still be valuable, and sometimes we deliberately [do this](https://aw2.help/builds/power-deadeye/).

+To continue with the thief examples,

+- {{ trait(name=“Practiced Tolerance”) }} will benefit from any and all precision, even beyond the crit cap

 # Topic 2: Boon Duration

 ** TODO **